 Overall, the entire process from designing monitoring projects, conducting the monitoring, managing and accessing the data, and analysing the effectiveness of NRM outcomes/impact assessments, will be more streamlined, consistent, automated and robust.

-The Pest Fauna Monitoring Project leverages TERN’s core work of the Ecosystem Surveillance platform, and the Ecological Protocols Project.
+The Pest Fauna Monitoring Project leverages TERN’s core work of the Ecosystem Surveillance platform.